Open-Source-Armada/OSA-Yith-Mk3/README.md

 This ship is a brawler to its core, and the new counter plating makes crippiling strikes to its flanks harder to do.

-8 guns are in my oppinion, the most vital gun config a PvP player/corp needs to contend, for it is the point where even the largest plates are shredded in quck salvos.
+8 gun medium fighters are in my oppinion, the most vital gun config a PvP player/corp needs to contend, for it is the point where even the largest plates are shredded in quck salvos.

 It is also the edge of affordibility, past the 8 gun size, it holds less value to go cheap, as the cost of a large ship warrent a increase of higher teir coomponents and late game weapons.